JustArtiom/wrapdactyl/README.md

 **List users:**
 Retrieves all users
 - Value 1 - nullAble - Options object
-    - servers: true - List of servers the user has access to
+    - servers - List of servers the user has access to
 ```js
 ptero.users.fetchAll({servers: true})
 ```